theam/aday-ondemand-loop/docs/guide/content/user_guide/projects.md

 - Click on **Create Project** on the home page to start a new project.
   OnDemand Loop assigns a randomly generated HPC-themed name, which you can rename by clicking on the pencil icon next to the title.
 - Only **one project can be active at a time**.
-  Click the **pin** icon to set the project active.
+  Click the **pin** icon or use the **project bar** to set the project active.
 All new downloads will be assigned to it automatically.

 !!! tip

     The **active project** determines where files are assigned when you select them for download.
-    This helps streamline the interface — you don't need to manually choose a project each time.
+    The project bar, visible on every page, lets you confirm or change the active project without leaving your workflow.
-    Simply make sure the correct project is pinned as active before you begin selecting files.
+    Simply make sure the correct project is selected before you begin choosing files.

 ### What You Can Do With a Project